tsolo-io/ansible-collection-virtualisation/README.md

-# ansible-collection-virtualisation
+# Ansible Virtualisation - tsolo.virtualisation

-Utility collection for installing and managing virtual environments with Ansible.
+A collection containing miscellaneous Ansible roles, plays, etc. used for set up and management of non-production virtual environments.